 Not all emergencies behind the wheel are automatically considered “sudden” or the resulting accidents unavoidable.
 Take the recent case of Ghezavat v.
 Harris in a California appellate court.

 Here, the driver of the car, 26, suffered a grand mal seizure while driving and behind the wheel, crashing into another car, killing two people.
 The survivors of those killed sued not only the driver but the co-signer of the vehicle, his father, who also routinely paid for the auto insurance.

 Discovery gathered in preparation for trial revealed both the driver and his father/vehicle co-signer were aware the driver suffered a seizure disorder at least several months prior to the crash, as he’d suffered a grand mal seizure on the subway.
 The father testified that he had considered removing his name from the pickup truck’s registration to avoid liability for his son’s continued use of the truck, but ultimately did not do so.

 Plaintiffs argued negligent entrustment of the vehicle by the father to the son – and jurors agreed.
 In awarding nearly $400,000 to the survivors, jurors determined the father knew or should have known the son was unfit to drive and failed to intervene to stop him.

-If you suffer car accident injuries, stemming from a sudden emergency or not, working with an experienced injury lawyer will improve your odds of a successful verdict or settlement.
+If you suffer car accident injuries, stemming from an individual having a stroke, heart attack, or other sudden emergencies, working with an experienced injury lawyer will improve your odds of a successful verdict or settlement.

-If you are injured in Fort Myers or the greater South Florida area, contact our injury attorneys at The Garvin Firm at 800.977.7017 for a free initial consultation, as we have had many years of experience overcoming this defense on behalf of our clients.
+If you are injured in Fort Myers, Cape Coral, Naples, or the greater South Florida area, contact our injury attorneys at Garvin Injury Law at 800.977.7017 for a free initial consultation, as we have had many years of experience overcoming this defense on behalf of our clients.

 Ghezavat v.
 Harris, Sept.
 27, 2019, California Court of Appeals, First Appellate District, Division Five